dataesr/openalex-affiliations/README.md

  **October 2023 feedback**

 In **`mismatch_country_asof_20231017.jsonl`**, we list some `raw_affiliation_string` that we detected to provoke country mismatch (and then of course RoR mismatch).
 There are few (around 50 + variants) but they affect many publications.
-We provide also some 'contaminated' DOIs, all published in 2021.
+We provide also some 'contaminated' DOIs, all published since 2013.
 A few examples:

 - all affiliations that contain a researcher ORCiD are linked to the US (assuming an affiliation to ORCID) ex: https://api.openalex.org/works?filter=doi:10.21203/rs.3.rs-480042/v1